mpirvu/TechXchange2003/README.md

 10. Go to the Knative directory
-10.1 Deploy mongodb with `kubectl apply -f Mongo.yaml` 10.2 Deploy Semeru Cloud Compiler with `kybectl apply -f JITServer` 10.3 Deploy the default AcmeAir instance with `kubectl apply -f AcmeAirKN_default.yaml` 10.4 Deploy the AcmeAir instance with SemeruCloudCompiler and JITServer: `kubectl apply -f AcmeAirKN.yaml`
+10.1 Deploy mongodb with `kubectl apply -f Mongo.yaml` 10.2 Find the mongodb pod with `kubectl get pods | grep mongo` and restore the database with `.\mongoRestore MONGOPOD` 10.3 Deploy Semeru Cloud Compiler with `kubectl apply -f JITServer` 10.4 Deploy the default AcmeAir instance with `kubectl apply -f AcmeAirKN_default.yaml` 10.5 Deploy the AcmeAir instance with SemeruCloudCompiler and JITServer: `kubectl apply -f AcmeAirKN.yaml`

-11. Apply load with JMeter and watch the throughput results in grafana
+11. Apply load
+11.1 Find the external address of the two AcmeAir services (`kubetctl get all`) 11.2 Change the `runJMeter.sh` script to replace the two addresses of JHOST with the addresses found above 11.3 Execite `./runJMeter.sh` and watch the throughput results in grafana